hja15/bayesian-airline-delay-analysis/README.md

 ## Repository Notes

-This repository intentionally contains **only the final project website and this overview README**.
+This repository intentionally contains only the final project website and this overview README.
 Supporting coursework files and drafts were excluded to maintain a clean, professional presentation focused on the final analysis.